neura-sx/graphene-book/book/multi-sig/tutorial-creating-proposed-trxn.md

 * We assume that you have set up a wallet in the CLI and imported the active private key of an account with some BTS funds in it.
 We will refer to this account as `your-base-account`.

 * We assume that you have already created and registered a multi-sig account with some BTS funds in it.
-We will refer to this account as `muliti-sig-account`.
+We will refer to this account as `multi-sig-account`.

 * We assume that you have already created and registered an account which is meant be the recipient of the proposed transfer.
 We will refer to this account as `destination-account`.

 ### Get account IDs
-To get the account IDs of `muliti-sig-account` and `destination-account`, run these commands:
+To get the account IDs of `multi-sig-account` and `destination-account`, run these commands:
 ```
-get_account <muliti-sig-account-name>
+get_account <multi-sig-account-name>
 get_account <destination-account-name>
 ```
 We will need those IDs in subsequent steps.